Tooth - abnormal colors

 - Severe neonatal jaundice

-- Too much fluoride from environmental sources (natural high water fluoride levels) or overuse of fluoride rinses, toothpaste, and fluoride supplements
+- Too much fluoride from environmental sources (naturally high water fluoride levels) or ingestion of fluoride rinses, toothpaste, and high amount of fluoride supplements

 Good oral hygiene will help if teeth are stained from a food or fluid, or if they are discolored due to poor cleaning.